mystor/git-revise/docs/man.rst

 .. describe:: fixup

-   Like squash, but discard this commit's message.
+   Like squash, but discard this commit's message rather than editing.

 .. describe:: reword